Hazen Street: History

 In March 2004, the band performed at the ExtremeThing festival.
 In April and May 2004, the group supported Story of the Year on their headlining US tour.
 Hazen Street released their self-titled debut album, Hazen Street on Joel and Benji Madden's DC Flag Records.
 On August 31, 2005, the band posted an update on their website, reporting that they would begin to work on a new record at the end of 2005, label to be announced.
 However, there has been no website updates since then, and nothing has been heard regarding this new album, presumably due to Kennedy's full-time involvement with Angels & Airwaves.

 In November 2006, it was announced that their song "Are You Ready?" would be the official theme song for WWE Survivor Series 2006, the twentieth annual Survival Series pay-per-view.
 The event took place at the Wachovia Center in Philadelphia on November 26, 2006.

 Hazen Street reunited for a one-off performance on June 21, 2009, supporting H2O in a show in New York City.

 Hazen Street again reunited to perform at The East Coast Tsunami Fest 2011, a Hardcore/Punk /Metal festival that took place in Reading, Pennsylvania.

 In 2012, Hazen Street performed at the Groezrock festival in Belgium.
 The band is set to do a performance with Rancid and several other acts in New York City.

+Together with Madball and H2O, Hazen Street was part of the Rebellion Tour 2023, playing shows all over Europe.